-Even after completing a comprehensive 6-week TEFL course in 2003 I was not prepared for what I witnessed take place in the first school that I taught at, as well as each one I have subsequently worked for.
+Even after completing a comprehensive 6-week TEFL course I was not prepared for what I witnessed take place in the first school that I taught at, as well as each one I have subsequently worked for.

 In my course I learnt how to structure a lesson, how to present and how to maintain control of a classroom.
 No one told me to expect my students to blatantly copy the answers to my carefully crafted exercises from other students and even go so far as to photocopy the answers to their homework.

 At first I thought it was someone's idea of a practical joke but to my continued disappointment it appeared to be not only widespread but ingrained into the Thai education system and, most disappointingly of all, something which Thai teachers turn an absolute blind eye to.

 I come from a society and a culture where the copying of anything in or out of a classroom is simply looked on as cheating.
 Not only cheating the whole idea of education but cheating oneself out of any possibility of learning, not to mention a total disrespect of the student who goes to the trouble of learning the correct answers in the first place.

 So I was appalled beyond measure when I saw my first example of copying in my classroom at my first school in Phuket.

 As a beginner teacher and having been given no guidance on what to teach my students, I decided to concentrate on the three major problems that Thai learners have with the English language that I had identified at that time: plurals, past tense and pronunciation.
 The three Ps.

 I enjoyed helping the students understand that time and knowing when are very important to English speakers and explaining how the tense system worked.
 As the Thai language has only one form of any verb (the present form) I could sympathise with my students why it is so difficult for them to consider the many verb forms that we have and I totally understood why they revert so comfortably to always using present tense no matter what time they are talking about (this goes for almost every Thai English teacher when they speak, too).